 The advantage of this approach is that the knowledge passed on is personal and immediate; creating an atmosphere of intimacy with the audience, which cannot be obtained by reading a text about the culture.
 Questions and answer sessions at the end of such talks assists in enhancing understanding and minimizing misunderstanding or stereotyping the culture.
 Another advantage of this approach to passing on cultural knowledge is that it can harness technology and be streamed or placed on an app to be viewed via the internet.
 Google Arts and Culture displays thousands of slideshows and virtual exhibitions for everyone to immerse themselves into the world of diversified imaginations and traditions.

-Another approach to intercultural understanding is to arrange workshops and incursions.
+Another approach to social cohesion and intercultural understanding is to arrange workshops and incursions.
 Experiential learning is a teaching methodology that is being embraced and applied more and more, particularly in the classroom environs, due to its ability to instigate deep learning.
 (Kopish et.al 2019) Experiential learning is predominantly an activity-based learning tool whereby students create, for example, posters and pamphlets or multimedia works, such as videos and presentations slides, based on a learning topic selected earlier.

 Instant personal experiences will enrich one’s learning by hands-on experience, which explains why it may inspire deeper cognitive understanding and interpretations out of the usual frame of learning.
 This methodology is appropriate for all ages by simply changing the activities according to the targeted group.
 Moreover, workshops allow people to evaluate their understanding during different stages of learning so as to increase the effectiveness and efficiency of gaining new insights.
 Self-reflection helps one to adjust their own learning process to attain better outcomes.